PritamChakrabortyShuvo/Linux/07_Configure-UFW-Firewall-on-Ubuntu.md

-# Implementing UFW(Uncomplicated Firewall) to Configure a Host Firewall on Ubuntu
+# Implementing UFW(Uncomplicated Firewall) to Configure a Host Firewall on Ubuntu🧱

 ## What is UFW?
 **UFW** stands for **Uncomplicated Firewall**.
 It provides a **command-line interface** to manage firewall rules more easily than the traditional **iptables commands**.
 UFW is especially useful for those who may not be familiar with the complexities of firewall configurations.